CRABS: A syntactic-semantic pincer strategy for bounding LLM interpretation of Python notebooks: Elements of CRABS

-Figure~\ref{fig:definiteAST_dep} and ~\ref{fig:possibleAST_dep} demonstrate a ``subgraph/supergraph'' relation between the cell execution dependency graphs generated from lower and upper estimates, and the corresponding ground truth, i.e., the graph generated from the lower estimate is a subgraph of the ground truth, and the graph generated from the upper estimate is a supergraph of the ground truth.
+Figures~\ref{fig:definiteAST_dep} and ~\ref{fig:possibleAST_dep} demonstrate the subgraph and supergraph relations between the cell execution dependency graphs generated from lower and upper estimates, respectively, and the ground truth.
+The identified dependencies (black) in Figure~\ref{fig:definiteAST_dep} represent a subgraph of the ground truth, whereas the correct (black) and incorrect (red) edges in Figure~\ref{fig:possibleAST_dep} together represent a supergraph of the ground-truth cell execution dependency graph.